di-wang/6300GroupProject/Meeting_Notes.md

 Decided that each of the documents should be mainly authored by 1 person and finished Thursday.
 After each document is finished all the other team members will add additional information/edit the document to help create a cohesive feel.
 Acain33 picked the TestPlan.
 Eredmond6 took the ProjectPlan.
 Dwang383 took the UseCaseModel and ExtraRequirements.
 Jjung327 was left with the DesignDocument.
 Acain33 project manager for second submit.

 ### Meeting 3 (2/27/2017)
-Use SQLite for database access.
+Use OrmLite for database access.
 Acain33 work on document updates/creation.
 Dwang383 work on manager class functions.
 Eredmund6 work on player/tournament functions.
 Jjung327 work on front end with all the android graphical files.
 Meet again on Wednesday to start initial integration or help parts that need additional work.

 ### Meeting 4 (2/29/2017)
 Not occurred yet.